curi/websites/essays/2019-12-10-kirzner-review.md

 > This writer would strongly suggest that this patronizing, if not thoroughly contemptuous, attitude [of Reisman’s] towards the entire economics profession of today, can only deepen the skepticism which this volume is likely to generate among unbiased new students of economics, concerning the work’s value and validity (not to speak of its objectivity and impartiality).
 Like the unfortunately abusive rhetoric used in the book [...]

 This is representative of other comments by Kirzner.
-It’s important for understanding the review’s tone and approach.
-Above, I intentionally avoided quoting comments like these to focus on the issues, but that made the quotes I discussed somewhat unrepresentative of the whole review.
+I avoided quotes like these earlier in order to focus on the issues, but FYI that made my previous quotes less representative of the review's tone and style.

 This quote is hypocritical because Kirzner criticizes Reisman for making blunt, offensive, alienating statements (as you can see in this quote, and he says it elsewhere too).
 But Kirzner himself does that to Reisman throughout the review, including in this quote and the next one.